 The curse of the subscription model

-In late 2018 I analysed the subscription-based tools I was using in my business.
-I realized that cancelling them would save me over $10,000 a year in recurring subscription payments.
+In late 2018 I analyzed the subscription-based tools I was using in my business.
+I realized that canceling them would save me over $10,000 a year in recurring subscription payments.

 After listing these products and their functions, I turned to AppSumo to see which tools I could immediately replace.
 As it turned out, there were several tools I had already purchased that were a perfect fit.

 That still left several tools that needed replacing.
 For these I made a list of the types of tools I needed.
 Whenever a new AppSumo promotion fit one of those needs, I purchased the tool.

 This iterative replacement process helped me avoid unnecessary business interruptions.
 In the end, replacing my $10,000 annual subscriptions on AppSumo was pretty seamless.

 Powering my day to day work with AppSumo